bytedance/Shot2Story/README.md

 ---

 ## What's new 👀 <a name="news"></a>
+🌟 Update (25/09/2024): Our online demo is back in service.
+If the demo fails again, please feel free to report the issue here or on Hugging Face.

 🌟 Update (10/06/2024): Please check the release question-answering benchmark [here](https://huggingface.co/datasets/mhan/shot2story/viewer/question-answering).
 It is designed to benchmark models for multi-shot understanding, w.r.t. temporal-related, holistic-understanding and audio-related aspects.

 🌟 Update (05/06/2024): Please check the cached multi-shot videos on [OneDrive](https://1drv.ms/f/s!Ap3OKt6-X52NgXoG4-64N9WZDenS?e=oIHfkZ) or [HF](https://huggingface.co/mhan/shot2story-videos).
 It takes around 160GB of disk space and needs to extract video shots on your own.